Aldriik0/Aldriik0/README.md

 ## 👋 Introduction

 <p>Hello!</p>
-<p>I'm Connor, an aspiring software engineer, baseball enthusiast, and student deciding my next steps.</p>
+<p>I'm Connor, a software engineer, baseball enthusiast, and student at Uppsala University!.</p>
 <p>I've done a fair bit with full-stack development, object-oriented programming, and DevOps.</p>
 <p>However, I also have experience with embedded systems, cybersecurity, and machine learning.</p>